-When people speak about counterfeits they are normally referring to knockoffs; the fake Rolex watches and Prada bags sold by unscrupulous vendors looking to pass off their inferior goods as the real thing.
-Counterfeit airplane parts may also be look-alikes made from inferior quality materials, or could refer to repurposed parts from other planes sold as if they were new.
+When people speak about counterfeits, they are normally referring to knockoffs.
+They are referring to fake Rolex watches and Prada bags sold by unauthorized vendors.
+Other counterfeits could be more dangerous.
+They may put lives at risk, as is the case with airplane crashes.
+Counterfeit airplane parts may be look-alikes made from inferior quality materials.
+Or they could be repurposed parts from other planes sold as if they were new.

 Identifying Counterfeit Airplane Parts